 In some cases, adding to your tooth’s structure isn’t the right answer.
 For instance, if your tooth slightly overlaps another, then you don’t want to add to the other side of the tooth so that it overlaps that one, as well.
-Instead, your dentist can carefully sculpt the overlapping edge (or jagged, sharp edge) through tooth contouring, creating a more symmetrical tooth and uniform smile.
+Instead, your dentist can carefully sculpt the overlapping edge (or jagged, sharp edge) through tooth contouring.
+This will create a more symmetrical tooth and uniform smile.
 For some patients, we may recommend performing bonding and contouring your teeth without doing any bonding.
 Everybody is different but the bottom line agenda is to improve the appearance of several teeth simultaneously.
 For others who have situations that are a bit worse, we may recommend veneers.

 Alternatives to Bonding Teeth

 Benefits of Teeth Bonding

-Once you have undergone cosmetic dental bonding, you can enjoy these benefits:
+Once you have undergone teeth bonding, you can enjoy these benefits:

 - Brief office visit: Dental bonding is a straightforward procedure that can be completed in well under an hour at our dental practice.

 - No recovery time: Dental bonding is non-invasive, meaning that there is no adjustment time associated with the procedure.
 Unlike veneers or dental crowns, there are typically no side effects associated with cosmetic dental bonding.

 - Preservation of natural teeth: Many restorative and cosmetic treatments require the removal of a small amount of enamel.
-Cosmetic bonding does not require the removal of any enamel, and the procedure is 100 percent reversible.
+Bonding teeth does not require the removal of any enamel, and the procedure is 100 percent reversible.